 - Teachers receive the responses of their class(es) with comparator information, so they can see how their students' perceptions compare with those of similar students taught by other teachers.
-This informs their development over time. - As soon as five or more teachers have completed a student survey, leaders will receive a summary, at school level, of how students' perceptions in each dimension compare to those in other schools.
+This informs their development over time. - Leaders receive a summary, at school level, of how students' perceptions in each dimension compare to those in other schools.
 This informs the professional development priorities and provides additional insight into where Great Teaching already exists!